serpent-linux/website/content/about.md

 #### Naming

 Eventually our plan is to rebrand as 'Serpent Linux\*' - however we will first need to complete some early donkey work and apply for a sublicense to use the name.
-As explained below, this is _not_ Serpent 'GNU/Linux' as the distribution will not be dependent on a GNU toolchain or runtime.

 #### Logo